 - Nasal asymmetry or crookedness

-In some cases, nasal contour may not be the only factor contributing to facial imbalance.
+In some cases, the nasal contour may not be the only factor contributing to facial imbalance.
 Other facial features, especially a small chin, weak (flat) cheeks and/or jaw, may also contribute to facial imbalance.
 In these cases, rhinoplasty may be performed in conjunction with placement of facial implants or other procedures to achieve the desired appearance.
 When performed to improve breathing function, an obstructed airway is most often the cause.
 Correction of obstructed breathing is considered reconstructive and may be covered by insurance.
 This requires a detailed examination to verify the cause of your breathing impairment.
 Whether you have a personal desire to improve your appearance or you seek to improve breathing function, surgery is best performed when facial growth is complete, starting around age 15.

 Cosmetic nasal surgery is an individualized procedure that takes into account the specific characteristics that contribute to the overall appearance and relation to other facial features.
 Appropriate techniques may include:

 - Alteration and reshaping of the nasal bridge

 - Altering the shape or width